hidyverse/r-novice-covid/_episodes/05-data-structures-part2.md

 ~~~
-cats[,-4]
+rats[,-4]
 ~~~
 {: .language-r}

 ~~~
-           coat weight likes_string
+           coat weight likes_cheese
-1        calico    2.1            1
+1         white    2.1            1
-2         black    5.0            0
+2         white    5.0            0
-3         tabby    3.2            1
+3      hairless    3.2            1
 5 tortoiseshell    3.3            1
 ~~~
 {: .output}

 Notice the comma with nothing before it, indicating we want to keep all of the rows.

 Alternatively, we can drop the column by using the index name and the `%in%` operator.
-The `%in%` operator goes through each element of its left argument, in this case the names of `cats`, and asks, "Does this element occur in the second argument?"
+The `%in%` operator goes through each element of its left argument, in this case the names of `rats`, and asks, "Does this element occur in the second argument?"

 ~~~
-drop <- names(cats) %in% c("age")
+drop <- names(rats) %in% c("age")
-cats[,!drop]
+rats[,!drop]
 ~~~
 {: .language-r}

 ~~~
-           coat weight likes_string
+           coat weight likes_cheese
-1        calico    2.1            1
+1         white    2.1            1
-2         black    5.0            0
+2         white    5.0            0
-3         tabby    3.2            1
+3      hairless    3.2            1
 5 tortoiseshell    3.3            1
 ~~~
 {: .output}